thedynamiclinker/sudocode/lost+found/2/3 - Archaic Laws, Forgotten Names.md

 ## Leibniz

+> _It is unworthy of excellent men to lose hours like slaves in the labour of calculation which could safely be relegated to anyone else if machines were used._
+> - Leibniz, Machina Arithmetica, 1685.

 - Leibniz's "Something like primes" idea where he tries to represent atomic concepts by prime numbers, composite concepts by composite numbers, and universal quantification by divisibility.
 - Leibniz then goes on to use Cartesian notation to invent something vaguely like Boolean algebra with different notation.